Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I pulled off at Huey to get another look, at which time a narrow needle funnel appeared in the rain, persisting for about 20 seconds and making it 3/4 of the way to the ground (a likely tornado):

 I used the county road grid to stairstep north in line with this circulation for a few miles, but the storm rapidly fell apart, losing all traces of a meso or surface inflow.
 I dropped south across I-64 to another storm at Addieville, which also briefly appeared to organize but quickly fell apart.
-With darkness falling and the next storm in line way down at Sparta, I decided to call the chase and head home.
+With darkness falling and the next storm in line way down at Sparta, I decided to call the expedition and head home.

 This web site is made possible by support from CIS Internet.